 Why subscribe?

-Simply put: to get all my writing (and other content) straight to your inbox.
+Simply put: to get all my writing (and other content) straight to your inbox as soon as I publish it.

-New posts will be free for everyone to read for 6 weeks.
+As a free subscriber to this Substack, you’ll have access to all new posts for 6 weeks.
 After that, they will go into the archive, which you can access by paying for a subscription.
-Paying subscribers also get access to the comments field, and possibly other community posts and discussions as well.
+Paying subscribers also get access to the comments field.
+And yearly subscribers can request a 24-hour “Ask Me Anything” session to get some complimentary coaching.

 I just left this in a note to you when subscribing, but I'll say it here, too: I came across your calm marketing video on youtube towards the end of last year.
 It felt like a light at the end of a tunnel of social media darkness.
 The thought that I can actually have a functioning, valuable, meaningful business (ok, I'm in coaching, but still) without having to chase the algorithmic nightmare known as social media...well, it got me excited!
 So, I'm subscribing to you to inspire me to make this change!
 Maybe not immediately, but certainly as soon as possible!